mikedh/trimesh/README.md

 ### Features ###

 * Import binary/ASCII STL, Wavefront OBJ, ASCII OFF, and binary PLY
-* Import formats using assimp (if pyassimp installed)
+* Import additional mesh formats using assimp (if pyassimp installed)
 * Import STEP files as meshes (if STEPtools Inc. Author Tools installed)
 * Import and export 2D or 3D vector paths from/to DXF or SVG files
 * Export meshes as binary STL, binary PLY, ASCII OFF, COLLADA, dictionaries, JSON- serializable dictionaries (base64 encoded arrays), MSGPACK- serializable dictionaries (binary string arrays)
 * Preview meshes (requires pyglet)
-* Internal caching of computed values which are automatically cleared when vertices or faces are changed from a lazily evaluated MD5 (based on a 'modified' flag on a TrackedArray, a numpy.ndarray subclass)
+* Internal caching of computed values which are automatically cleared when vertices or faces are changed (which we know from a lazily evaluated MD5)
 * Fast loading of binary files through importers written by defining custom numpy dtypes ( on a 234,230 face mesh, 24.5x faster than assimp)
 * Calculate face adjacencies quickly (for the same 234,230 face mesh .248 s)
 * Calculate cross sections (.146 s)